 We can start cleaning up our collection by confirming fields and fine tuning our machine learning model.
 This is a very simple process and Impira updates your model’s automatically in the background as you make confirmations and corrections.
-Refer to the video to see this in action (timestamp 8:35).
+Watch the video to see this in action (timestamp 8:35).

 As we update our data and our models continually learn and improve themselves, Zapier sends these updates to Google Sheets.
 You can see that the data within the row is updating, instead of new data being added as new rows.

-This is how you set up Impira and Google Sheets with Zapier so that they speak to each other, and are able to automatically stay synced.
+This is how you set up Impira and Google Sheets with Zapier so that they speak to each other and automatically stay synced.